ros-navigation/docs.nav2.org/migration/Iron.rst

 Rotation Shim Controller: new parameter ``rotate_to_goal_heading``
 ******************************************************************
 `PR #4332 <https://github.com/ros-planning/navigation2/pull/4332>`_ introduces usage of parameter ``rotate_to_goal_heading`` for the rotation shim controller.
 It allows the rotation shim controller to take back control when reaching the XY goal tolerance to perform a clean rotation towards the goal heading.
+Some controllers will do this internally, but it is a useful option for others.